aaronk6/jQuery-easyXDM/README.md

   <script type="text/javascript" src="https://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.js"></script>
   <script type="text/javascript" src="/javascripts/jquery.easyXDM.js"></script>

+Notice that easyXDM debugging can be easily enabled by just adding the extra parameter jquery.easyXDM.debug=true to the page that loads the jquery.easyXDM plugin.

 Take a look at the files in the test folder for a simple example.

 Development
 -----------